CLI Reference

 Docker-based Installation (sandbox-install)

-Install Docker-based Stata-MCP to AI clients.
+Install Docker-based MCP-for-Stata to AI clients.
 Requires Docker and a valid Stata license.

 # Basic usage with default settings (StataNow 19.5 MP)